-- 50135------ Animal Science Prepare a display focusing on any activity related to the animal science project.
+- 50135A ------ Animal Science 1 (For youth enrolled in this project 1-2 years) Prepare a display focusing on any activity related to the animal science project.
 Demonstrate skills and knowledge you have gained through the animal project you studied.
 Choose whatever method best shows what you've learned.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.
-See page 71 for the full definition of what could be included in a display. - 50137------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects.
+See page 69 for the full definition of what could be included in a display. - 50135B ----- Animal Science 2 (For youth enrolled in this project 3 or more years) Prepare a display focusing on any activity related to an animal project.
+Demonstrate the skills and knowledge you have gained through the animal project you studied.
+The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
+Choose whatever method best shows what you've learned.
+You must furnish any equipment you need for your exhibit.
+Internet service will not be provided for the exhibit.
+All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Live animals are not permitted as exhibits in this area.
+For safety reasons, exhibits cannot include glass, syringes with needles, or any other sharp objects.

-- 50400------ Maker (Animal Science) See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50320------- Veterinary Science 1-3 Prepare a display focusing on any activity related to the veterinary science project.
+- 50137------ Ready4Life Challenge See page 69 for the full list of requirements Ready4Life Challenge Projects. - 50320---- Veterinary Science 1-3 Prepare a display focusing on any activity related to the veterinary science project.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibits in this area.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.
-See page 71 for the full definition of what could be included in a display. - 50322------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 71 for the full list of requirements for the Maker Project and exhibit date and time.
+See page 69 for the full definition of what could be included in a display. - 50322------ Ready4Life Challenge See page 69 for the full list of requirements Ready4Life Challenge Projects.